 To all this I say… absolutely.
 Build the right habits, and it’s not even that hard.

 - First of all, if you already follow a solid maintenance diet, if you already know how many calories you need to eat each day to maintain your current weight… then cutting a few calories each day won’t be too hard.
-A 250 calorie deficit per day is pretty simple.
+A 250 calorie deficit per day is pretty simple to implement without feeling hungry.

-- Secondly, while intermittent fasting is effective, the risk is that it can potentially, unduly deplete needed glycogen stores over time, while potentially exacerbating exercise-related damage during the fasting period.
-However, that can be mitigated in many circumstances, and it can be possible to practice it during easier periods while just avoiding the protocol during other key periods.
+- Secondly, while intermittent fasting is effective, the risk is that intermittent fasting can potentially, unduly deplete needed glycogen stores over time, plus it can compound exercise-related damage during the fasting period.
+That said, it can be mitigated in many circumstances, and it can be possible to practice it during easier training periods while just avoiding it during other key periods.

 - Thirdly, the key to a successful fat-burning diet is not to cut everything across the board, but to maintain the intake of key nutrients while curbing others.